 Your company may have creative restrictions on email signatures.
 Makes sense – the brand comes first.
 You’ll have to express yourself within the thematic boundaries – typeface, colors, images, icons, arrangement – your logo provides.
 Some might feel relieved, others might chafe.
 Don’t worry, sometimes limitations produce the best art.
 Take a look at this email signature by Sombras Blancas Design.

-This example incorporates the brand colors and design themes – check out the gently blurred edges – to present the name, title and contact info within the brand voice.
+This email signature example incorporates the brand colors and design themes – check out the gently blurred edges – to present the name, title and contact info within the brand voice.
 Total harmony.
+Whether you’re using a professional email client like Outlook or a free consumer email service like Gmail, you should still keep pushing your brand.

 3. Include a headshot.

 Attaching a face to a name helps people make personal associations.
-If you’re looking to build a relationship with your recipient, or simply to elicit positive feedback, attaching a headshot your face to your name can make it easier to build a connection with your recipient.
+If you’re looking to build a relationship with your recipient, or simply to elicit positive feedback, attaching a headshot with your face next to your name builds a connection with your recipient.
 A professional headshot must be well-lit and well-shot.
 You want it to convey attributes desirable to your (or any) profession – competence, intelligence, reliability.
 It doesn’t need to be glamorous.
 Don’t use a selfie.

 4. Use colors for texture rather than attention.